mairaladeira/music_visualization/README.md

 Requirements:

-This project requires the installation of pickle and flask libraries and works with Python 3.
+This project requires the installation of pickle, requests and flask libraries and works with Python 3.

 Get data (or update existent one):
 ```